kostyabet/tasks-list/README.md

-# to_do_sdjfasdflist-cs
+# Console To Do
-Create fun to do list on c sharp
+Project was written on CSharp .Net 8.0